EthanGuan/cs636/README.md

 ## Analysis
 1. It is expected that 'normal bfs parallel' is the slowest, because it uses sychronization operation.
-2. Parallel version of bottom up is 2 times speed faster than the naive bottom up version.
+2. Parallel version of bottom up is 2 times faster than the naive bottom up version.

 # Kernel
 If you don't find pybind11 directory or its files, please run this command.